apify/apify-docs-v2/sources/platform/web_scraping_101/anti_scraping_techniques.md

 # [](#anti-scraping-techniques-and-how-to-bypass-them) Anti-scraping techniques

+**Explore anti web scraping, and methods used to bypass blocking, such as IP address rotation and proxies, emulated browser signatures, shared sessions, etc.**

+---

 Many websites use anti-scraping techniques to block web scraping bots.
 Our research shows that there are a number of methods deployed in the field to bypass these defenses.

 In many cases, we found that very simple changes in approach are commonly used.
 For example, if a site is blocking based on IP address, switching between different addresses is effective.
 If a website is analyzing behavior, making that behavior as human-like as possible will confuse the anti-scraping system.
 If these simpler options fail, there are more complex methods available, such as [shared IP address emulation](https://dev.to/apify/bypassing-web-scraping-protection-get-the-most-out-of-your-proxies-with-shared-ip-address-emulation-291c) (also known as [session multiplexing](https://en.wikipedia.org/wiki/Session_multiplexing)).